Raynos/testing-logger/README.md

 ## Example

-This logger does nothing unless you start the process with `NODE_DEBUG=mylibrary`.
+This logger is designed for tests; it prints info & above and prints debugs if you set `NODE_DEBUG=mylibrary`

 ```js
 var DebugLogtron = require("debug-logtron");